Michael Gove: Chancellor of the Duchy of Lancaster: 2019–2021

-Secretary of State for Levelling Up, Housing and Communities (2021–2022)
+Secretary of State for Levelling Up, Housing and Communities: 2021–2022

 In a cabinet reshuffle on 15 September 2021, Gove was appointed Secretary of State for Housing, Communities and Local Government.
-He was given responsibilities for the Government's levelling up agenda, the Union and elections, the last two of which he retained from his previous post.
+He was given cross-government responsibility for levelling up and retained ministerial responsibility for the Union and elections.
 Within days his department was renamed the Department for Levelling Up, Housing and Communities, and his title changed to Secretary of State for Levelling Up, Housing and Communities.
 He was given the additional title of Minister for Intergovernmental Relations.

 In October 2021, while walking on Horseferry Road in Westminster, Gove was accosted by COVID-19 anti-lockdown protesters.
 As the protesters attempted to surround him, he was protected by police officers and escorted to a nearby building.

 In December 2021, Gove was part of a trio of Cabinet ministers that self-isolated after meeting Australian Deputy Prime Minister Barnaby Joyce, who was later diagnosed with COVID-19.

 Gove launched a white paper on levelling up on 2 February 2022.
 The paper included plans to increase public investment across the UK and expand devolution in England.
 It was reported that parts of it had been copied from Wikipedia.

 During the Russian invasion of Ukraine, Gove announced his intention to draft plans to allow Ukrainian refugees to be housed in Russian oligarchs' homes in the UK.
 He later announced the Homes for Ukraine scheme, which would arrange for British households to take in Ukrainian refugees.

-Gove attended the 2022 Bilderberg meeting in Washington, D.C.

-The Telegraph journalist Matthew Lynn attacked Gove's record in government, describing him as the "driving force behind a whole series of terrible policy mistakes".
+The Daily Telegraph journalist Matthew Lynn attacked Gove's record in government, describing him as the "driving force behind a whole series of terrible policy mistakes".
 In particular, Lynn identified Gove's resistance to new skyscrapers in London, his changes to the rules concerning the rental sector to make it harder for landlords to evict tenants, and his opposition to a fracking trial as damaging the economic growth prospects for the UK.

 On 6 July 2022, Gove was dismissed by Johnson for alleged disloyalty, after visiting Downing Street to tell him to resign, during the July 2022 Government crisis.
-A Downing Street source described him as a "snake" following the sacking.
+A Downing Street source reportedly described him as a "snake" following the sacking.

-Backbencher (2022)
+Out of office: 2022

 Gove declined to run in the July–September 2022 Conservative Party leadership election.
 He endorsed Kemi Badenoch's leadership bid and, after her defeat, announced his support for Rishi Sunak.

 Following the election of Liz Truss, Gove variously backed and criticised the prime minister on Chancellor of the Exchequer Kwasi Kwarteng's controversial reforms to taxation.
-According to journalist Harry Cole, Truss offered Gove the posts of British Ambassador to Israel and British Ambassador to China.
+According to the The Sun's political editor, Truss floated the possibility of appointing Gove as British Ambassador to Israel or China in an attempt to neutralise his influence within the Conservative Party.

 Gove declined to run in the October 2022 Conservative Party leadership election.
 He endorsed Sunak's leadership bid.